zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 xp: 100
 ```

-Finally we have a resampled series of the heart rate and we have the respiration, both at 32 Hz sampling rate.
-Physiologically, the respiration is modulating the heart rate via the so-called **respiratory sinus arrhythmia**.
-We want to answer two questions:
+We still want to answer our two questions:

 (a) How strong is the respiratory sinus arrhythmia is this subject?
-While the strength depends on the respiratory frequency, it can also be considered as a marker of cardiovascular health.

 (b) Is there a characteristic time delay associated with the respiratory sinus arrhythmia?

-I.e., do the peaks in heart rate coincide with the peaks in the respiration signal or are they typically shifted by a small amount of time, either backwards or forwards in time?
+Therefore, we have to look at the cross correlation function for various time delays tau, e.g. within the range from -2 to +2 seconds.
+The position of the largest peak will give the characteristic time delay, while the height of the peak will characterize the strength of respiratory sinus arrhythmia.

 `@instructions`
-We have already created a correlation function ```correlation(series1,series2,tau)```.
+Our cross correlation function ```cross_correlation(series1,series2,tau)``` is available.
 The heart rate is sill stored in ```hf``` and the respiration signal in ```resp```.
 1. Create an empty vector ```corr```.
 2. Calculate the correlation values for tau from -2 seconds to +2 seconds.
-(But for the loop you need the sampling units!)
+But for the loop you need the sampling units -- remember the 32 Hz.
 Use the heart rate as ```series1```.
-3. Create the time series ```corr_time``` from -2 to 2 seconds with the sampling rate of 32 Hz.
+3. Create the cross correlation function ```corr_time``` from -2 to 2 seconds with the sampling rate of 32 Hz.
-3. Plot the correlation function
+3. Plot the cross correlation function.

 `@hint`
 - You can create an empty vector by ```c()```